 Gluten-free breads are the most challenging food to make at home.
-To date, this is my favorite loaf bread.
+To date, this is my favorite loaf bread (although I’m working on another one with an entirely different set of ingredients).
 It’s delicious but not the exact same thing as a loaf of store-bought wheat bread or squishy white bread.
 In the past, I’ve used my gluten-free flour blend to make an option to my grilled pizza dough.
 Being able to use one flour blend in multiple ways keeps things simple.
 While this pizza crust is good, I recently incorporated one ingredient that made it great.

 One simple egg added to a basic, quick pizza dough provides the protein normally supplied by the gluten.
 While the dough for the following recipe is sticky and not suitable for grilling, it has been as well loved by the gluten eaters as by the gluten-free crowd.
 In the text of the recipe and photo captions below, I share my tips for hassle-free prep.
 As an added bonus, and unlike the typical wheat flour dough, this recipe requires one rise, making it even quicker to get from the mixing bowl to the dinner table.